Antonio Lagdameo Jr.: Business career

 Prior to his entry to politics as representative of the second district of Davao del Norte, he was a successful businessman.
-He was a credit analyst for Manufacturers Hanover Trust in Manhattan, New York from 1989-1992 and after that, of National Westminster Bank in New York for a year.
-He then became Director of Cambrick Trading Ltd. in London from 1993-1996.
+He was a credit analyst for Manufacturers Hanover Trust in Manhattan, New York from 1989 to 1992 and after that, of National Westminster Bank in New York for a year.
+He then became Director of Cambrick Trading Ltd. in London from 1993 to 1996.
 He returned to the Philippines and served as the Vice President of Anflo Management & Investment Corp. in Davao from 1996 until 2007.

 Political career

 Lagdameo was also a member of the Commission on Appointments, an independent body separate and distinct from the Legislature, though composed of members of Congress that acts as a restraint against the abuse of the appointing power of the President by approving only those who are fit and qualified to ensure the efficient and harmonious functioning of the government.

 He is the current Special Assistant of President Bongbong Marcos.